Boys (Summertime Love)

-"Boys (Summertime Love)" is a song by the Italian singer Sabrina Salerno, released in May 1987 as the third single from her debut album Sabrina (1987).
-The song topped the charts in France (where it became the first number 1 single by an Italian singer since 1984) and Switzerland, while peaking within the top five entries in Austria, Belgium, Finland, West Germany, Ireland, the Netherlands, Norway, Spain, and Sweden.
+"Boys (Summertime Love)" is a song by the Italian singer Sabrina Salerno, released in May 1987 by Baby Records as the third single from her debut album Sabrina (1987).
+The song topped the charts in France (where it became the first number-one single by an Italian singer since 1984), Israel and Switzerland, while peaking within the top five entries in Austria, Belgium, Finland, West Germany, Ireland, the Netherlands, Norway, Spain, and Sweden.

-It was Sabrina's first single to be released in the United Kingdom, reaching number 3 on the UK singles chart in June 1988.
-Outside Europe, "Boys (Summertime Love)" peaked at number 11 in Australia and number 6 in South Africa.
+It was Sabrina's first single to be released in the United Kingdom, reaching number three on the UK singles chart in June 1988.
+Outside Europe, "Boys (Summertime Love)" peaked at number 11 in Australia and number six in South Africa.

 A remixed version was released only in France, retitled as "Boys '95" in 1995, and in 2003 as "Boys Boys Boys (The Dance Remixes)".

 Critical reception

 William Shaw from Smash Hits wrote that Sabrina "sings a rather nicely inane tune about boys which jigs about infectiously enough as eurodisco tunes invariably do, but which is somewhat marred by the fact that it's all about hanging around on the beach in the summertime, which is rather inappropriate in January."
 Another editor, Richard Lowe, said, "Well, it's another brilliantly tragic disco record and if it's not a hit this summer after spurring millions of people to make buffoons of themselves in discos while on 'vacation' I'll eat my hat."
 In his review published in Record Mirror, James Hamilton described the song as a "plaintively squawked simple sing-song 120bpm Eurobeat canterer from Italy".